lark-parser/lark/docs/grammar.md

  /x
 ```

-Supported flags are one of: `imslux`.
+Supported flags are one of: `imsluxaL`.
 See Python's regex documentation for more details on each one.
+Note that Python's `L` locale flag is only valid for bytes patterns, and can therefore only be used with `use_bytes=True`.

 Regexps/strings of different flags can only be concatenated in Python 3.6+